How can we assess human-agent interactions? Case studies in software agent design: Methods

 \subsection{Predicting Human Satisfaction}

+Given a dataset of labeled trajectories $\mathcal{D} = \{(X_i, \bar{Y}_i)\}$, we train a ML model $f$ to infill user satisfaction $\bar{Y}_i$, when it is $\emptyset$, given human-agent interaction in the session $X_i$.
+Unlike prior work on predicting satisfaction in multi-turn dialogue~\citep{hu2023unlocking,lin2024interpretable}, a unique challenge with handling agent trajectories is balancing the number of labeled samples with the dimensionality of agentic trajectories (i.e., each $T_i$ is a complex object that may easily comprise tens thousand tokens).

+\textbf{Identifying feature set.} We developed the feature set through an iterative human-in-the-loop process.
+We randomly sampled collected trajectories, then prompted frontier LLMs (e.g., \texttt{o3}, \texttt{claude-4-opus}) to identify behavioral patterns distinguishing high versus low-rated interactions.
+Multiple domain experts reviewed candidate features, merging overlapping categories, splitting overly broad ones, and refining definitions for consistent annotation.
+We iterated until the set of features stabilized.
+In Appendix~\ref{appdx:modeling}, we explore how to use LLMs (without human-in-the-loop) to automatically discover the majority of these features.

-Given a dataset of labeled trajectories $\mathcal{D} = \{(X_i, \bar{Y}_i)\}$, we train an ML model $f$ to infill user satisfaction $\bar{Y}_i$, when it is $\emptyset$, given human-agent interaction in the session $X_i$.
-A challenge with handling agent trajectories is balancing the number of labeled samples with the dimensionality of agentic trajectories (i.e., each $T_i$ is a complex object that may easily comprise tens or thousands of tokens).
-We propose a set of features: \begin{itemize}[leftmargin=15pt] \item \textit{Features based on the user.} We find user messages $\{M_i\}$ often convey information that may tell us about how satisfied they are with the agent and include user sentiment as a feature.
-Additionally, how many messages that users choose to send $|\{M_i\}|$ can also be indicative. \item \textit{Features based on the agent.} We also consider features that indicate what kind of task the user is working on (e.g., \texttt{implementing new features} or \texttt{fixing bugs}), which can be detected through the user messages and agent trajectory. \item \textit{Features that show task progression.} In software engineering, task progression is often signaled through git actions.
-For example, if $T_i$ contains actions where the agent pushing code towards the end of a session may be a sign of user satisfaction with the agent's work. \end{itemize}
+\textbf{Feature categories.} The annotation process yielded 15 features that can be grouped into three categories.
+We also ground the categories in prior literature, which we reference for each category below. \begin{itemize}[leftmargin=15pt] \item \textit{Features based on the user.} These features include \texttt{user messages} $\{M_i\}$, which can convey information about how satisfied a user is with the agent, and \texttt{user sentiment}.
+Additionally, the \texttt{number of messages} that users choose to send $|\{M_i\}|$ is also included.
+We note these features have also been considered in information retrieval and dialogue literature~\citep{sun2021simulating,lin2024interpretable}. \item \textit{Features based on the agent.} These features indicate what kind of task the user is working on (e.g., \texttt{implementing new features} or \texttt{fixing bugs}), which can be detected through the user messages and agent trajectory, as well as potential failure modes of the agent (e.g., \texttt{insufficient testing} or \texttt{did not follow instruction}).
+We can consider these features as adaptations from task-oriented dialogue~\citep{higashinaka2015towards,siro2022understanding}. \item \textit{Features that show task progression.} In software engineering, task progression is often signaled through git actions~\citep{saidani2020predicting}.
+For example, if $T_i$ contains actions where the agent pushes code towards the end of a session may be a sign of user satisfaction with the agent's work. \end{itemize}